-Alopecia areata is seen equally in both sexes and in patients of all ages and ethnicities.
+Alopecia areata is seen equally in both sexes and in patients of all ages and races and ethnicities.
 There is an increased incidence of alopecia areata in patients with Down syndrome as well as those with autoimmune diseases, most commonly thyroid disease.
 Patients with alopecia areata are also more likely to have atopy, and its presence is felt to be a poor prognostic indicator.

 While medication-induced alopecia areata has been uncommon in the literature, there have been articles published reporting an association with some medications, including the TNF inhibitors adalimumab, etanercept, and infliximab.
 Other more recently described culprit agents include proton pump inhibitors and immune checkpoint inhibitors (CTLA-4, PD-1) that are used to treat malignancies.

 The course of alopecia areata is unpredictable, with wide variation in duration and extent of disease occurring from patient to patient.
 In most patients, hair will eventually spontaneously regrow, although recurrences are common.
 The condition is treatable but cannot be cured.